roIyat/hokachan/README.md

 I created this fork because it looks like [Vichan](https://engine.vichan.net/) is dying...
 Since there are no more major updates for almost a year.

+Use this fork at your own risk.
+Don't use this fork if you have no knowledge of fixing your own database and content.
+If I screw something up I know how to fix my database and restore my content.
+You may not.

+I might remove this fork like before although now that I know how github desktop works I probably won't.

+When a stable version releases (not dev versions) you can use it if you have no knowledge of web developing.
+If you have knowledge of this script and know how to fix problems feel free to use it.

 <strike> Maybe it's because of [INFINITY](https://github.com/ctrlcctrlv/infinity), being sold to a Jim Wat...Kin,
 and the complete clusterfuck of josh's [infinity never](https://github.com/infinity-next/infinity-next).
 Leading to a NTEC or whatever license that makes it illegal for hotwheels etc... to update the code.. </strike>